dangtuanhuy/assembla-to-jira-migration/README.md

 would only include those tickets created on or after the first of June in the year 2017.

+IMPORTANT: Using this settings will result in some ticket links that cannot be resolved any more, since they were created in the past and not included in the import data.

 ```
 $ cp .env.example .env
 ```